Topology Reconstruction of a Resistor Network with Limited Boundary Measurements: An Optimization Approach: Network Initialization

 \subsection{Construction of $MPRSN$}

-Since no information on the structure of $\Gamma$ is known apriori, we first construct a maximal planar resistor switch network over the boundary nodes, abbreviated as $MPRSN$.
-In short, a $MPRSN$ is an electrical network formed by embedding a network of resistors and switches on each edge of a maximal circular planar graph.\\ On $n_b$ boundary nodes, we construct a special planar graph known as a maximal circular planar graph.
-Graph is maximal in the sense that addition of one more edge makes it a non planar graph.
-Let $\mathcal{G}^{max}_{n_b}=\left(\mathcal{V_B},\mathcal{E}^{max}\right)$ be a planar graph on $n_b$ boundary nodes, then, \begin{defn} (Maximal circular planar graph) $\mathcal{G}^{max}_{n_b}$ is said to be a \emph{maximal circular planar graph} on $n_b$ boundary nodes if, \begin{itemize} \item it has $n_b$ boundary nodes arranged in a circular clockwise direction on circle $C$, \item On $n_b$ boundary nodes we construct a graph with $3n_b-6$ edges, which is a maximal planar graph \cite{nishizeki2004planar}. \end{itemize} \end{defn} The construction of $MPRSN$ is done in three step, which are as follows, \begin{enumerate} \item in the first step, we construct a maximal circular planar graph $\mathcal{G}^{max}_{n_b}$. \item In the second step, we construct a network, which is an interconnection of resistors and switches.
-Let us call this a resistor switch network (RSN).
-Number of resistors and switches are decided based on value $r_{max}=\gamma_{min}^{-1}$.
-An appropriate combination of $on$ and $off$ switches in a RSN induces a resistance value. \item Finally, replace each edge in $\mathcal{G}^{max}_{n_b}$ by a RSN to construct a $MPRSN$. \end{enumerate} We now briefly explain each step in the construction of $MPRSN$.
-In the first step, we construct a circular graph with $3n_b-6$ edges on $n_b$ boundary nodes, to ensure maximal planarity as mentioned in Definition \ref{max_planar}.
-In the second step, we construct a RSN based on value $r_{max}=\gamma_{min}^{-1} \in \mathbf{R}^+$, as shown in Fig.\ref{fig:gen_RSN}.
+Since the structure of the unknown network $\Gamma$ is not known apriori, we initiate the topology reconstruction process by constructing a \emph{maximal planar resistor-switch network} (MPRSN) over the $n_b$ boundary nodes.
+The MPRSN is an electrical network formed by embedding resistors and switches on each edge of a maximal circular planar graph.
+To construct the MPRSN, we first generate a \emph{maximal circular planar graph} using the $n_b$ boundary nodes.
+A graph is considered maximal in this context if adding any additional edge would render it non-planar.
+Let $\mathcal{G}^{max}_{n_b} = (\mathcal{V_B}, \mathcal{E}^{max})$ denote this maximal planar graph defined on the $n_b$ boundary nodes.
+Formally, we define it as follows: \begin{defn} (Maximal circular planar graph) $\mathcal{G}^{max}_{n_b}$ is said to be a \emph{maximal circular planar graph} on $n_b$ boundary nodes if, \begin{enumerate*} \item[\textbf{1)}] it has $n_b$ boundary nodes arranged in a circular clockwise direction on circle $C$, \item[\textbf{2)}] On $n_b$ boundary nodes we construct a graph with $3n_b-6$ edges, which is a maximal planar graph \cite{nishizeki2004planar}. \end{enumerate*} \end{defn} The construction of the maximal planar resistor-switch network (MPRSN) is carried out in three systematic steps, as outlined below: \begin{enumerate} \item In the first step, we construct a maximal circular planar graph, denoted as $\mathcal{G}^{max}_{n_b}$, using the $n_b$ boundary nodes. \item In the second step, we design a network composed of interconnected resistors and switches, referred to as a resistor-switch network (RSN).
+The number of resistors and switches in each RSN is determined based on the parameter $r_{max} = \gamma_{min}^{-1}$.
+By appropriately configuring the ``on'' and ``off'' states of the switches, the RSN can generate a range of resistance values along its edges. \item Finally, each edge in the maximal circular planar graph $\mathcal{G}^{max}_{n_b}$ is replaced with a corresponding RSN.
+This substitution results in the complete construction of the MPRSN, which serves as the foundation for subsequent stages of the topology reconstruction process. \end{enumerate} We now provide a concise explanation of each step involved in constructing the maximal planar resistor-switch network (MPRSN).
+In the first step, we construct a circular graph with $3n_b - 6$ edges on $n_b$ boundary nodes.
+This ensures maximal planarity, as defined in Definition \ref{max_planar}.
+In the second step, we design a resistor-switch network (RSN) based on the parameter $r_{max} = \gamma_{min}^{-1} \in \mathbb{R}^+$, as illustrated in Fig. \ref{fig:gen_RSN}.
+We denote this general RSN between boundary nodes $i$ and $j$ as $\mathcal{C}_{ij}$, and let $\mathcal{C} = \{\mathcal{C}_{ij} : ij \in \mathcal{E}^{max}\}$ represent the collection of all such RSN corresponding to the edges of the maximal planar graph $\mathcal{G}^{max}_{n_b}$.
+Each $\mathcal{C}_{ij}$ consists of two components: Component A and Component B, as shown in Fig. \ref{fig:gen_RSN}.
+These components are designed to approximately generate all admissible values of edge resistance $r(ij) \leq r_{max}$ by appropriately configuring the switches.
+A brief explanation of these components follows.